Our Staff

 Marketing Manager

-Tourism is Di’s lifelong brand mark, she embarked on her first role with a UK tour operator in the 1980’s, never left the industry, and now celebrates 4 decades of experience across all levels of the chain.
+Tourism is Di’s lifelong brand mark.
+She embarked on her first role with a UK tour operator in the 1980’s, never left the industry, and now celebrates four decades of experience across all levels of the chain.

-Di was appointed by WAITOC as marketing consultant in 2010 and has been employed as Marketing Manager since 2015.
+Di was appointed by WAITOC as marketing consultant in 2010, and as Marketing Manager since 2015.
+Her career highlights include:

-• 3 decades promoting Australia to the global and domestic markets, as Sales Manager Europe for TAA (Trans Australian Airlines), Market Development Manager Southern Europe for Tourism Australia, and Market Development Manager Central Europe for Tourism Western Australia, where she recognised the high demand for Aboriginal tourism and forged a strong alliance with WAITOC.
+Three decades of promoting Australia to the global and domestic markets from Europe, as Sales Manager for TAA (Trans Australia Airlines), Market Development Manager for Tourism Australia, and Market Development Manager for Tourism Western Australia, where she recognised the high demand for Aboriginal tourism and forged a strong alliance with WAITOC

-• Design and implementation of major cross-marketing campaigns in Europe with big-brand partners, e.g., Globetrotter and VOX TV, which achieved outstanding PR valued at $5 mill.
+Design and implementation of major cross-marketing campaigns in Europe with big-brand partners, e.g., Globetrotter and VOX TV, achieving outstanding PR valued at $5 mill.

 Operations Manager